American entry into Canada by land: Criminal inadmissibility

-A single criminal conviction, no matter how minor or how long ago, is grounds for exclusion from Canada.
+A single criminal conviction, no matter how long ago, can be grounds for exclusion from Canada.
 With the exception of civil traffic violations such as speeding, and some municipal ordinance infractions (which are typically not handled through the legal system) such as parking violations or littering, persons with a conviction must either have received a pardon, applied for and been accepted for rehabilitation, met the requirement to be considered deemed rehabilitated, or if ineligible for rehabilitation or deemed rehabilitated status, apply for and receive a temporary resident permit (a special type of visa) to enter Canada.

 Individuals with a criminal conviction that has been expunged are generally allowed entry into Canada.